Shaped by storms and tides, this narrow barrier island stretches for 10 miles between the restless Atlantic Ocean and the historic Barnegat Bay.

 Island Beach State Park is one of New Jersey's last significant remnants of a barrier island ecosystem that once existed along much of the coast and is also one of the few remaining undeveloped barrier beaches on the north Atlantic coast.
 Over 3,000 acres and 10 miles of coastal dunes remain almost untouched since Henry Hudson first described New Jersey's coast from the ship, the Half Moon, in 1609.

 Approximately one mile of beach designated for ocean swimming is located in the central portion of the park.
 During the period from mid-June through Labor Day, the swimming beach is staffed with lifeguards who are trained in ocean lifesaving and first aid techniques.
 Nearby are parking areas and bathhouse pavilions with changing areas, first aid stations and concessions.

 Approximately one mile of ocean beach is designated for swimming and is located in the recreation area, known as Swimming Area 1 and 2.
-During the period from mid-June through Labor Day, this swimming beach is staffed with lifeguards who are trained in ocean lifesaving and first aid techniques.
+Swimming is only permitted during the summer months when lifeguards are on duty.
+The swimming beach is staffed with lifeguards who are trained in ocean lifesaving and first aid techniques.
 Nearby are parking areas and bathhouse pavilions with changing areas, first aid stations and concessions.
 Swimming is only allowed in designated areas when lifeguards are on duty.

 Island Beach State Park offers opportunities for surfing during the summer months.
 Surfing is allowed south of the swimming beaches.